-Color and Pattern: Tales From the Oldest Family-Run Stained-Glass Studio in the Country
+Color and Pattern: Tales From One of the Oldest Family-Run Stained-Glass Studios in the Country

 Company: The Judson Studios